mr-mocap/vim-ctags-modules/README.md

 exclude
 ---
 Contains a file per module.
-Each file lists, one per line, a pattern to pass to the --exclude option.
+Each file lists, one per line, a pattern to pass to the --exclude option (to the underlying ctags program).
 Used to exclude input files.

 ignore
 ---
 Contains a file per module.
 Each file lists, one per line, a preprocessor macro to ignore.
-These are passed to the -I option.
+These are passed to the -I option (to the underlying ctags program).

 modules
 ---